 This work includes electro-optic system design, performance prediction and testing of missile warners and missile seekers, and signal processing and algorithm development.

 We make a significant investment in testing and validating countermeasures, including the development and use of a hardware-in-the-loop testbed; and design and conduct of complex trials.

-RF electronic attack
+RF electronic warfare

 Activities within this group include threat analysis, RF countermeasures development and testing and validation against advanced threats, cognitive electronic attack against adaptive software defined threats, ongoing development of RF countermeasure testbeds, signal processing, software and firmware programming, signal injection; and complex trial activities.